Jeff Zimbalist

-Jeffrey Leib Nettler Zimbalist (born 1978) is an American filmmaker.
-He has been Academy Award shortlisted, has won a Peabody, a DuPont, and 3 Emmy Awards, with 13 Emmy nominations.
+Jeffrey Leib Nettler Zimbalist is an American filmmaker.
+He has been Academy Award shortlisted, has won a Peabody, a DuPont, 5 Emmy Awards with 17 Emmy nominations.
 He is the owner of film and television production company All Rise Films.

 Early life

-Jeffrey Leib Nettler Zimbalist was born in Northampton, Massachusetts, attending Northampton High School.
-He played baseball, football, and competitively skied.
-He received his bachelor's degree from Brown University in Providence, Rhode Island in 2000.
+Zimbalist was born in a Jewish family.
+He received his bachelor's degree from Brown University in Providence, Rhode Island.